-Gary sometimes assumes that every religious or politically motivated person is a devoted pupil who has studied their belief system in depth.
-He asks questions to test how much they know about it, and when he discovers that they do not know very much, he will think that he has discovered a lie.
+Gary sometimes assumes that every religious or politically active person has studied their belief system in depth.
+He asks questions to test how much they know about it.
+If he finds that they do not know very much, he thinks that they are only pretending to care about it.

-Claimants have sometimes been able to help Gary to see that they are committed to their beliefs by helping him to understand more about how their faith or their political ideology fits into their daily lives.
-Understanding more about a claimant’s own experience of their religion or ideology has helped Gary to gauge better how much he can expect them to know about it.
+Claimants have sometimes been able to help Gary to see that they are telling the truth by explaining in detail how faith or politics fits into their daily lives.
+Gary is then better able to gauge how much he should expect them to know.

-Sunny became involved in the party because he was very angry at the corruption and injustice that he saw around him.
-He encouraged his friends to join because he knew that they were angry too, and because they all liked spending time together.
-Going to rallies felt like rooting for his home football team.
-He wore his party’s colours and afterwards he was often hoarse from cheering the people who were making speeches.
+Sunny became involved in a political party because he was very angry at the corruption and injustice that he saw around him.
+He encouraged his friends to join because he knew that they were angry too.
+Going to rallies with his friends felt like rooting for his home football team.
+He wore his party’s colours and got hoarse from cheering the people who made speeches.
 Half the time he could not hear clearly what they were saying, but it did not matter.
 They were on his side.
-If Gary had understood better why Sunny’s political party was important to him, he might not have expected him to know as much about its platform.
+If Gary had understood better why Sunny’s political party was important to him, he might not have expected him to know so much about its platform.